|Spec||Raspberry Pi (3B+)|

 The Raspberry Pi is a single-board computer (SBC).
 If you're looking for a graphical user interface (GUI), this is the option for you.
-Raspberry Pi's are compatible with many different operating systems, including light desktops like Raspbian.
+Raspberry Pi's are compatible with many different operating systems, including light desktops like Raspberry Pi OS (formerly Raspbian).

 The Arduino, on the other hand, is a true microcontroller.
 These boards are perfect for projects that use a large number of inputs or outputs.
 They can handle complex hardware tasks much better than the Raspberry Pi.
 For example, Arduino boards are ideal for controlling things like sensors, servo motors, and LEDs.